Mohegan-Pequot language

-Mohegan-Pequot (also known as Mohegan-Pequot-Montauk, Secatogue, and Shinnecock-Poosepatuck; dialects in New England included Mohegan, Pequot, and Niantic; and on Long Island, Montaukett and Shinnecock) is an Algonquian language formerly spoken by the Indigenous peoples of southern present-day New England and eastern Long Island.
+Mohegan-Pequot (also known as Mohegan-Pequot-Montauk, Secatogue, and Shinnecock-Poosepatuck) is an Algonquian language formerly spoken, and currently being reclaimed, by the Indigenous peoples of southern present-day New England and eastern Long Island.
+Dialects in New England included Mohegan, Pequot, and Niantic; and on Long Island, Montaukett and Shinnecock.

-Language endangerment and revitalization efforts
+History

-As of 2014, there are between 1,400 and 1,700 recorded tribal members (these figures vary by source).
-The Mohegan language has been dormant for approximately 100 years; the last native speaker, Fidelia Fielding, died in 1908.
-Fielding, a descendant of Chief Uncas, is deemed the preserver of the language.
-She left four diaries that are being used in the 21st-century process of restoring the language.
-She also took part in preserving the traditional culture.
-She practiced a traditional Mohegan way of life and was the last person to live in the traditional log dwelling.
+The language was documented as early as the 17th century."In 1690, a Pequot vocabulary list was compiled by Rev. James Noyes in Groton.
+In 1717, Experience Mayhew, a Congregational Minister translated the Lord's Prayer into Mohegan-Pequot.
+Ezra Stiles, president of Yale University collected Pequot linguistic data in Groton in 1762."One of the key figures in the legacy of the Mohegan language is Samson Occom (1723–1792), an 18th-century Mohegan minister and scholar.
+Though his surviving works are primarily in English, Occom was fluent in Mohegan and is believed to have used the language in his preaching.
+In 2022, Dartmouth College formally repatriated Occom’s personal papers to the Mohegan Tribe.

 Another important tribal member was Gladys Tantaquidgeon, who was the tribe's medicine woman from 1916 until her death in 2005.
 She too assisted greatly in maintaining the Mohegan culture, as she collected thousands of tribal documents and artifacts.
 These documents were of critical importance to supporting the tribe's documentation for its case for federal recognition, which was approved in 1994.